Admissions

 Clinical skills are formally examined using an OSCE (Objective Structured Clinical Exam) format.
 All students will be assessed the same way, regardless of location – OSCEs will be delivered in person, not via video conference.
 Informal clinical skills assessment and learning will also be delivered in person.

-In addition to having full-time technical and classroom support staff at both sites for every lecture and lab, Instructors will be provided with training to teach in this format.
+In addition to having full-time technical and classroom support staff at all sites for every lecture and lab, Instructors will be provided with training to teach in this format.
 The student experience is designed to be very similar to traditional non-distributed classroom learning, and minimal training will be required.
-Please note that the MPT Program has successfully delivered a distributed block of courses (linking classes at UNBC and UBC) each summer for the past seven years.
+Please note that the MPT Program has successfully delivered a distributed block of courses (linking classes at UNBC and UBC) since 2013.
 Additionally, the UBC Undergraduate Medical Program has been distributed across sites and using this technology/learning format for a number of years with great success.

 The majority of the content will be delivered through distributed learning technologies.
 In courses with a greater emphasis on clinical skills, the format will often be similar to the following: a lecture will be delivered via VC, then sites will move into small groups to practice skills learned with in-person instructors and CSAs, then all sites will return to VC to discuss questions / receive additional lecture content.